chihauccisoilconte/chihauccisoilconte.github.io/3about.md

 <p>
-Over the past several years, I have taught classes in a variety of settings as both a freelance professional and a FabLab/Makerspac Manager.
-Some of the key institutions where I’ve organised and led workshops include ZB45 (Amsterdam, NL), Instrument Inventors Initiative (Den Haag, NL), SoundMit (Turin, Italy) and Waag Society (Amsterdam, NL), among many others<br><br>
+Over the past several years, I have taught classes in various settings, both as a freelance professional and as a FabLab/Makerspace Manager.
+Some of the key institutions where I have organized and led workshops include ZB45 (Amsterdam, NL), the Instrument Inventors Initiative (The Hague, NL), SoundMit (Turin, Italy), and Waag Society (Amsterdam, NL), among others.<br><br>
 </p>

 <p> <br> </p>